-- Safety-related information that may be included in the Federal Energy Regulatory Commission (FERC) Environmental Inspection Reports for the Project. - Safety Incident Reports that may have been filed by SCE, as required by Title 18 of the Code of Federal Regulations §12.10.
+• Safety Incident Reports that may have been filed by SCE, as required by Title 18 of the Code of Federal Regulations §12.10.

-- Non-commercial recreation use data for the Rush Creek Trail, including day and overnight use, and destination. - Commercial recreation use data for the Rush Creek Trail and the pack station camps in the vicinity of the Project, including the Billy Lake Stock Camp, and Frontier Pack Station Camp. - Data on flow fluctuations in Rush Creek downstream of the Rush Creek Tailrace. - Recreation trends and potential future recreation demand. - Project facility conditions, and operation and maintenance activities relative to public safety.
+- Non-commercial recreation use data for the Rush Creek Trail, including day and overnight trips, and destination. - Commercial recreation use data for the Rush Creek Trail and the pack station camps in the vicinity of the Project, including the Billy Lake Stock Camp, and Frontier Pack Station Camp. - Data on flow fluctuations in Rush Creek downstream of the Rush Creek Tailrace. - Recreation trends and potential future recreation demand. - Project facility conditions, and operation and maintenance activities relative to public safety.

-- Characterize the recreation setting and opportunities in the Rush Creek Watershed and in the immediate vicinity of the Project. - Characterize non-commercial recreation use along the Rush Creek Trail and in the vicinity of the Project, including day and overnight use. - Characterize commercial use along the Rush Creek Trail and in the vicinity of the Project, including day and overnight trips. - Characterize angling opportunities and use at the Project reservoirs and adjacent Project-affected stream segments. - Characterize sub-daily changes in water surface elevation in Rush Creek downstream of the Rush Creek Powerhouse Tailrace associated with Project operations. - Estimate potential future recreation use in the vicinity of the Project using existing use data and published recreation trends information. - Document potential public safety issues and existing programs and measures that are implemented by SCE to protect public health and safety.
+- Characterize the recreation setting and opportunities in the Rush Creek Watershed and in the immediate vicinity of the Project. - Characterize non-commercial recreation use along the Rush Creek Trail and in the vicinity of the Project, including day and overnight use. - Characterize commercial use along the Rush Creek Trail and in the vicinity of the Project, including day and overnight trips. - Characterize hourly changes in water surface elevation in Rush Creek downstream of the Rush Creek Powerhouse Tailrace associated with Project operations (peaking). - Estimate potential future recreation use in the vicinity of the Project using existing use data and published recreation trends information. - Document potential public safety issues and existing programs and measures that are implemented by SCE to protect public health and safety.